 The conducting faculty at Michigan State University stands together in offering students an intense, collaborative, and comprehensive graduate program.

-Associate Professor of Music, Associate Director of Bands, and Director of the Spartan Marching Band
+Assistant Director of Bands; Associate Director of the Spartan Marching Band

 Professor of Music, Director of Orchestras and Graduate Orchestral Conducting